thiagoferronatto/VBAG/README.md

 auto &myObject{*scene.object("my_object")};
 ```

 Notice the dereference there, since Scene::object returns a pointer.
 Currently you have to do the dynamic casting yourself to check if it is a graph or a camera.
 Sorry.
-In my defense, you'll usually just access them like this if you want to move them around, so just leaving them as an `Object&` is enough to do that, since all objects have transforms.
+In my defense, you'll usually only access them like this if you want to move them around, so just leaving them as an `Object&` is enough, since all objects have transforms.

 Now, it is worth mentioning that every object can be part of a larger hierarchy.
-A scene is a tree, with it at its root, and the objects as the leaves.
+A scene is a tree, with itself at its root, and the objects as the leaves.
 Every object can have its own children.
 When you add an object to the scene, all of its children are added.
 When you draw an object, all of its children are drawn.
 When you transform (translate, rotate, or scale) an object, all of its children are transformed.
 That does not mean that children don't have a degree of indepencence; you CAN transform them separately from their parents, just not the other way around.
 Here's an example.

 ```cpp
 GV3F player{"player"};